karlystark/pixly-frontend/README.md

 # Pix.ly

 Pix.ly allows users to upload photos to their pix.ly board and view metadata about those photos (including the camera used and location).
-Future implementations will include light photo editing capabilities, searching by metadata and tags, and user-contribution alt text for accessibility.
+Users also contribute custom alt-text for their images.
+Future implementations will include light photo editing capabilities and searching by metadata and tags.

 ## Stack
 Pix.ly's frontend was built using React.js and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).